twigphp/Twig/doc/functions/random.rst

 .. versionadded:: 1.6
     String and integer handling was added in Twig 1.6.

+.. versionadded:: 1.38
+    The "max" argument was added in Twig 1.38.

 The ``random`` function returns a random value depending on the supplied parameter type: